edysfy/Group_website/sysImp.md

 # System Implementation
 ## Stack architecture and system design (e.g. class diagrams, sequence diagrams)

 Before diving into the details of each stack, how they work and link together.
-We are going to describe the System Architecture as a whole.
+Lets talk about the System Architecture as a whole.
 Initially, we needed three main components that comprise the stack.

-1. The MongoDB database:
+1. The MongoDB database: <br/>
     To store GeoJson and User data through two separate collections.
 This will communicate with the REST API through the ODM, Mongoose.
 It will have no direct connection to the front end due to security reasons.
 All data that is created on the front end will filter throughout API.

-2. The REST API:
+2. The REST API: <br/>
     This is capable of dealing with incoming HTTP requests and adequately responds to the client.
 It is built with NodeJs and a framework called ExpressJs.
 It makes use of the HTTP protocol as a way of sending data from the client to the database.
 The client submits an HTTP request to the server.
 This request will have an HTTP param id, which is used to send data through the URL path.
 This is useful for sending user information from the client to the API, like a username.
 An HTTP body, which sends the main data structure created on the front end.
 As an example, when the user makes a new EmotePost, a javascript object is created and that is sent via Angular's HTTP client with that object as a payload.
 The server will have access to that via using the body method.
 HTTP headers are also sent.
 We intend to use the headers to send the JWT token to guard our routing paths on the back end.
 This essentially makes them accessible to users.
 Once a request has been detected at one of the servers' paths, it will perform adequate data processing.
 Ie storing data in the database, querying the database for data, and then send a response back to the client.
 This will contain, and data required, or messages that tell the client this request couldn't be handled in some way.

-3. The frontend user interface, which creates data and displays it on a map.
-This data is intended to be customizable to the user, and also can create interesting data visualization.
-We have the idea of creating a heatmap
+3. The frontend/UI: <br/>
+    This is reponsible for the user experience and data creation through the use of Angular forms.
+The user has the capabiblity to expore the map, create an account, login, create Emote posts, view other users posts, have acess to their posts in a timeline, delete their posts and search for other users posts (by date,age and gender).
+In order to display a map, we needed to connect to an external API.
+We had two options.
+One Mapbox and the other was GoogleMaps.
+Firstly, Mapbox was more appealling as it is the underdog.
+We didnt want to be invovled with a conglomerate like Google.
+After digesting Mapbox's API, we realised it is capable of doing everything we wanted.
+Espcially, displaying a heat map.
+It accepts geoJson data and provides the developer with alot of support to customise the visualization of that data on the map.
+It accepted data as a dierect link to a URL path, or through building your own javasctipy objects.
+This was useful as it allowed us to use geoJson object that are stored in memory on the front end.
+So when the user made a post it would automatically update the UI, as we stored the new post in a Service.
+The Mapbox component listens to changes in the the geoJson array and re-renders the data on the map.
+We used a set of Angular Services to mantain state and allow data to flow between components on the frontend.

 ## Back End - MongoDB - database implementation, the data model that you developed your back end from (e.g. entity relationship diagrams)